 Why Your Brain Catastrophizes

+The human brain evolved with a strong negativity bias — a tendency to prioritize potential threats.
 In modern life, that same system fires in response to emails, social situations, and uncertainties that aren't life-threatening at all.
-Add chronic stress, anxiety disorders, past trauma, or even poor sleep into the mix, and the threat-detection system becomes hypersensitive — scanning constantly for danger and finding it in places it doesn't exist.
+Add chronic stress, anxiety disorders, past trauma, or even poor sleep into the mix, and the threat-detection system becomes hypersensitive.

 How to Tell If You're Catastrophizing